 Manual handling accidents account for almost one third of injuries reported to enforcing authorities.
-In outline the approach should be :
+In outline the approach should be:

-- Avoid manual handling activities where there is a risk of injury, so far as is reasonably practicable. - Assess and reduce the risk of injury from the remaining manual handling activities taking into account the following :
+- Avoid manual handling activities where there is a risk of injury, so far as is reasonably practicable. - Assess and reduce the risk of injury from the remaining manual handling activities taking into account the following:

-Task Can the work, e.g. moving bales of hay or watering horses, be re-organised to reduce manual handling?
+Task Can the work, e.g. moving bales of hay or watering

+horses, be re-organised to reduce manual handling?

 Load Could handling aids, bridles etc. be used to take account of the difficulty of handling animals?

-Working environment Are storage systems and practices optimised?
-Are floors even and in good condition?
+floors even and in good condition?

 Individual capability E.g. age, fitness, maturity and experience of staff.

-- Provide training to develop good handling techniques . - Ensure safe working practices e.g. in the stacking of bales.
+• Provide training to develop good handling techniques.

+• Ensure safe working practices e.g. in the stacking of bales.